Swati4star/Mobile-store-estimotifier/README.md

 ###4.
 Recommend best Airtel plans
-Like Airtel provides the user with **[Airtel Special 5 Offer](http://www.airtel.in/mobile/prepaid/services?CIRCLE=7&CIRCLENAME=Kerala&ID=1212&SERVICENAME=Special%205)**; we help users with Airtel app to see their mostly contacted numbers **(this is calculated using a proper weighted algorithm incorporating incoming calls, outgoing calls, missed calls and text messages)** with which we can recommend them the best plans related to their usage.
+Like Airtel provides the user with **[Airtel Special 5 Offer](http://www.airtel.in/mobile/prepaid/services?CIRCLE=7&CIRCLENAME=Kerala&ID=1212&SERVICENAME=Special%205)**; we help users with Airtel app to see their most frequently contacted numbers **(this is calculated using a proper weighted algorithm incorporating incoming calls, outgoing calls, missed calls and text messages)** with which we can recommend them the best plans related to their usage.
 This can be similarly extended to data usage.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/PhotoGrid_1452786264982.jpg" width="200px" height="350px" />